petabook/cloudposse-ref-arch/docs/howto-localstack.md

 ```

 ## Cold Start the Ref Arch
-The following is carried in the Geodesic shell configured in the previous step.
+The following is carried out in the Geodesic shell configured in the previous step.

 ### Supress Git Warnings
 Run the following to supress git warnings: